Jeremycouturier/NcorpiON/README.md

 - Mesh O(N) algorithm
 - FalcON O(N) Fast Multipole Method
 - A built-in fragmentation model that can realistically handle violent collisions
-- A python add-on to produce animated gifs of the simulations
+- A python add-on to produce animations of the simulations
 - Requires only a C compiler (e.g. gcc) to run
 - Completely open source.
 All features are available in the public github repository.